wanforge/quotes/README.md

 - 🎺 No party has a monopoly on wisdom.
 No democracy works without compromise.

 ## O
+- 🌿 Our greatest weakness lies in giving up.
+The most certain way to succeed is always to try just one more time.

 - 🌈 One who gains strength by overcoming obstacles possesses the only strength which can overcome adversity.